maina-david/multi-shortcode-mpesa/README.md

 ## Usage

-The SDK needs to be instantiated using one of your shortcode saved in the short_codes_table and expects following values must be encrypted when storing them in the database for security reasons.
+The SDK needs to be instantiated using one of your shortcode saved in the short_codes_table and expects following values to be encrypted when storing them in the database for security reasons.
 It will decrypt the values, if unable it will throw an error.

 - consumer_key.
 - consumer_secret.